oshaughnessy/sierramountainll/_pages/volunteers.md

-In order to be in compliance with [California's Business & Professions Code § 18900](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=18900.), Sierra Mountain Little League submits all volunteers to a background check and provides them with Safe Sport-approved abuse training annually.
+In order to be in compliance with [California's Business & Professions Code § 18900](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=18900.), Sierra Mountain Little League submits all volunteers to a background check and provides them with SafeSport-approved abuse training annually.
 This is required of all volunteers, regardless of whether an individual is new to the program or returning.